datanews/tik-tok/README.md

 ### Events

-Event data should be either an array of objects or a CSV with the following keys or column headings respectively.
+Event data should be either an array of objects or a CSV string with the following keys or column headings respectively.
 The `date` field is the only absolutely necessary field, though, you probably want at least a title.

 JSON example: